 - The individual student or project team will report on the project and its outcomes to the campus community following completion of the project.
 The timing and format of this report will be determined by the Shanahan Fund committee and the student(s).
 However, interim reports are, at minimum, always required 30 days before the end of each fiscal year.

-- The Office of College Advancement will be responsible for reporting to the Shanahans at the end of the fall and spring semesters on allocations from the fund.
-The college will also report on project outcomes as this information is available.
+- The Office of College Advancement will be responsible for reporting to the Shanahans at the end of each summer on allocations from the fund.
+The College will also report on project outcomes as this information is available.